How GriefShare works

 This 13-week program provides support through the grieving process, offering encouragement and help after the loss of a spouse, a child, a parent, family member, or a friend.

 GriefShare is for people grieving the death of a family member or friend.
 We understand that there are other losses in life that create feelings of grief.
 You might be experiencing a job loss, a divorce, estrangement from a child, or the loss of friends because of a move.
 This grief is real, but it is not the kind of grief discussed in GriefShare sessions.
 We encourage you to ask a pastor, counselor, or church leader for help in finding resources that will be of specific help in your situation.
 If you are going through separation or divorce, please consider participating in a DivorceCare program.

 You are welcome to begin attending the GriefShare group at any session.
 Each is “self-contained,” so you do not have to attend in sequence.
 You will find encouragement and help whenever you begin.
 You will be able to continue with GriefShare through the next 13-week cycle and view any of the videos you have not seen.

 There is a one-time registration fee of $15 which covers the cost of the mandatory study guide.
 If you already have the study guide, there is no cost to attend.
-Childcare is available for $5/child per session payable at the time of attendance.
-Scholarships are available.
-If cost is an issue, please contact Dirk Tucker at .
+Childcare is available for $5/child/class payable at the time of attendance.
+Scholarships are available, so if cost is an issue, please contact Dirk & Sherry Tucker. at .